HOME ABOUT RESEARCH NEWS MENTORSHIP CV CONTACT

 West Nile Virus Risk Maps

 West Nile virus (WNV) is the most prevaluent mosquito-borne disease in California, and mitigation hinges on fine grained understanding of the risk landscape.
 We use high resolution land surface temperature measurements from ECOSTRESS in conjuction with mechanistic understandings of WNV risk to map mosquito biting rates and transmission rates at unprecedented spatial and temporal scales.
-The manuscript is published in Environmental Research Letters, and a follow-on study further validating this method is in review.
+This work is published in Environmental Research Letters, and a follow-on study further validating this method is in review.

 WNV risk maps